 The Patient and Carer Panel - a group of 10 patient and carer volunteers who support the Falls and Fragility Fractures Audit Programme (FFFAP).

 The programme has been commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP) and currently covers England, Wales and Northern Ireland only.

 The audit programme is led by the Royal College of Physicians (RCP), working closely with a broad range of organisations including:

 - Royal Osteoporosis Society

-FFFAP is supported by a board, advisory groups and a patient panel.
+FFFAP is supported by a board, advisory groups and a patient and carer panel.